 What Is A Central Incisor?

 Central incisors are flat and thin, and they slice through food when you take a bite.
 Although upper and lower central incisors are similar shapes, they are different sizes.
 The upper central incisors are wide and the most prominent teeth in the human mouth.
-The lower central incisors are narrow and are smaller.
+The lower central incisors are narrow and smaller.